Tips for Managing Different Personality Types at Home

 In this new context, let’s talk about three groups of people that could (and probably are) handling this badly, and how you as a manager can help navigate them through the cripplingly mundane nature of working from home in a pandemic.

 Some people prefer remote working.
 They adapt well to it; they find it less distracting and can actually thrive working somewhere that isn’t a busy, noisy office.
 Good for them.

 And then, there’s the rest of us.

 Just a quick note on extroverts.
 They charge their battery around other people.
 Interacting with others and taking part in collaborative tasks gives them energy.
 In turn, this allows them to feel engaged and alive.
-If you’re less familiar with the true definitions and behaviors of extroverts versus introverts, be sure to check out this SAP Litmos Training Content course on cognitive functions
+If you’re less familiar with the true definitions and behaviors of extroverts versus introverts, be sure to check out this Litmos Training Content course on cognitive functions

 But constant remote working creates loneliness.
 Your extroverts will probably feel cut-off, which can lead to a lack of productivity.
 Basically, some days, they’ll feel like they’ve lost their mojo.

 The solution?
 Get your extroverts using those communication skills they love to use.
 Set meetings, and not just about work projects.
 Check how they’re actually doing; set aside half an hour to chat about how they’re feeling and make the effort to create social events.
 We know Zoom and Teams invites can make some people groan but set them anyway.
 Have a team breakfast and chat about what you watched on TV last night.
 Or get everyone together in the evening for a little drink and a chat.
 This stuff goes a long way to remind people that they’re part of a team, and not alone.

 These are also really important tips for your team members who live alone.

 For parents in your team, they might now have two full-time jobs.

 Be mindful that if their kids are around, their lives might be anarchy right now – so they’re probably more tired than usual.